Whether your dog lives for adventure or relishes in relaxation, there's an Oklahoma vacation that is sure to cure his wanderlust.

 For a quieter getaway with your pet, escape downtown and check in at The Grandison Inn at Maney Park in Oklahoma City.
 Your pup will relish the three-story home with charming features.
 The accommodations are ideal for pet owners seeking a quiet retreat with plenty of privacy – just note that pets left alone in guestrooms must be crated.
 When you get hungry, keep in mind that dogs in Oklahoma City love an outing to Louie’s Grill & Bar on Lake Hefner just as much as humans do.
 Not only are pets allowed on the patio here, they’re brought a bowl of water so they can relax with their owner and watch the sun set over the lake.

 After a long day of travel, dogs love to take a load off in their very own luxury pet bed.
 At the Ambassador Hotel in Tulsa, they can do just that.
 The hotel will also provide food and water bowls in your guestroom and a small bag of treats.
 If your pet has traveled to Tulsa from afar, he might enjoy stretching his legs at the city’s newest urban park, Guthrie Green.
 Your dog will love roaming this spacious downtown space, buzzing with activity with live performances and open air markets.
-Give yourself and your pooch a breather and take a seat at the Lucky’s on the Green patio.
-This modern café features concession items and fine comfort foods in a relaxed setting.
+Give yourself and your pooch a breather and take a seat at the Mr. Nice Guys patio.
+This Mexican taco restaurant features a variety of street tacos and mac & cheese in a relaxed setting.

 The Campbell Hotel in Tulsa provides first-class customer service and comfort for canine guests.
 Your pet will adore a stay at one of 26 uniquely themed and exquisitely decorated rooms at this historic hotel.
 During your stay, head just a couple miles south to Utica Square for some window shopping with your pooch.
 Enjoy a patio meal with your pet at Stonehorse Café, The Wild Fork or Queenie’s Café & Bakery while you’re there.